Skip to main content

 docker search --limit 5 nginx

-β€’ --limit restricts results, --filter for stars or official status.
+β€’ --filter narrows by stars or official status.

 Table 4: Dockerfile Instructions